Moduli space of logarithmic states in critical massive gravities: Moduli space of logarithmic states

+We close this section by giving a symmetric group interpretation of the results obtained in \cite{Mvondo-She:2018htn}, and discussed above.
+A large part of the combinatorial work interpreted from a representation theoretic perspective describes the implementation of a bosonic statistics to obtain the multiparticle contribution from the single particle one.
+The space of single particle is being tensored $n$-times and only the symmetric part of the product is being retained.
+The projectors $\mathcal{P}_R$ onto the symmetric part give rise to Schur polynomials labelled by Young diagrams with a single row as apparent in Eq. (\ref{Z as schur polynomials}), indicating that $Z_{log} \left( \nu; q, \bar{q} \right)$ is the generating function of the (single row) 1-part Schur polynomials.
+In the next section, we discuss this interpretation using a well known theorem of invariant theory, that will allow us to give a novel description of the moduli space of the logarithmic states in critical massive gravities.

-\subsection{Moduli space of logarithmic states}
+\section{Moduli space of logarithmic states}

-In section \ref{Symmetry and the cycle index}, we made use of the expression of $Z_{\rm{log}} \left( \nu; q,\bar{q} \right)$ in terms of Bell polynomials to show how it encodes information about spaces invariant under the action of the symmetric group.
-From a more formal perspective, the Bell polynomial formulation will also be useful (section \ref{HW algebra subsection}) in the combinatorial description of a Fock space created by the action of an algebra.
+In section \ref{representation theory section}, we made use of the expression of $Z_{\rm{log}} \left( \nu; q,\bar{q} \right)$ in terms of Bell polynomials to show how it encodes information about spaces invariant under the action of the symmetric group.
+From a different perspective, the Bell polynomial formulation will also be useful (section \ref{HW algebra subsection}) in the combinatorial description of a Fock space created by the action of generators of the Heisenberg-Weyl algebra.
 In this section, we use the fact that $Z_{\rm{log}} \left( \nu; q,\bar{q} \right)$ can also be expressed as the generating function of \textit{Hilbert series} to show the symmetric product orbifold structure of the moduli space of the logarithmic states.

 Also called \textit{Molien} or \textit{Poincar\'{e}} function, the Hilbert series is a generating function familiar in algebraic geometry for counting the dimension of graded components of the coordinate ring (see Appendix \ref{Invariant theory}).
 Its approach has been developed and extensively used in theoretical physics with for instance the work of \cite{Pouliot:1998yv}, and notably with several applications under the so-called Plethystic Program initiated in \cite{Benvenuti:2006qr,Feng:2007ur}.
 In connection with the Plethystic Program, the Hilbert series have been the essential instrument of a systematic method that yields the generating function of multi-trace operators in gauge theory from the generating function of single-trace operators at large N. This formalism was shown to hold in the present setting of a function generating multi particle states from single particle ones.
 Indeed, we recall from \cite{Mvondo-She:2018htn} that the multivariate Hilbert series